 If you opt for the Flick 2 you’ll very much be the only factor to blame when you miss an easy headshot on a stationary enemy thanks to its excellent sensor.

 A mouse can have all the bells and whistles in the world; if it doesn’t fit in your hand properly you’re not going to perform with it.
-The Flick 2 has a pretty safe ergonomic design, and a relatively flat profile.
+The Flick 2 has a rather curvy (for an ambi mouse) though pretty safe design, and a relatively flat profile.
 This means that it accommodates a wide variety of grip types.
 I myself use a mixture of palm and fingertip grip while gaming and the mouse seemed perfectly fine with that.

 Due to the mouse’s design it requires very little break in time.
 It took me some time to get used to the mouse feet (almost every new mouse will need some time to ‘break in’ though) and all of that, but the shape clicked almost straight away.
 According to me this could be a winner for most people, though gamers with small hands should stay away from this one.

 Fnatic has (rather quietly, it seems) released a really good product with the Flick 2.
 It does almost everything right while doing very little wrong.
 It offers a great shape which will suit a wide variety of grip types, satisfying clicks, killer performance, and a super solid build quality.

 They could have tried to make it a bit lighter though.
 They say it’s ‘built like a tank’, and in all fairness the mouse does feel super solid, but tanks aren’t really known for their maneuverability and fast, precise movements, and those are things that most people do look for in a gaming mouse, myself included.